Quantum Sparse Support Vector Machines: Background on Binary Classification and Sparse Linear Models

 A simple but often effective class of hypotheses is the class of linear functions $h(x;\beta,b)=\beta^T x + b=\sum_{j=1}^p \beta_j x^j + b$.
 A linear predictive model is parameterized by a vector of feature weights $\beta \in \Rset^p$ and a bias term $b\in \Rset$.
 To simplify the notation, we often add one more dimension to $\mathcal{X}$ with all samples having a value of one.
 The predictive model is then simply $h(x;\beta)=\beta^T x$, $\beta \in \Rset^{p+1}$, with $\beta_{p+1}$ playing the role of bias.

 Training of a linear model involves finding a suitable parameter vector $\beta$.
 For a single sample $(x,y)$, the suitability of a model $h$ with specific $\beta$ will be captured by a loss function $\ell(y, h(x;\beta))$, which returns a nonnegative real number that we interpret as a measure of our dissatisfaction with the prediction $h(x;\beta)$.
-The natural {\em 0/1 loss}, defined as $\ell(y, h(x;\beta))= I[y \beta^T x \leq 0]$, is not a continuous function of the parameter vector $\beta$, and is flat almost everywhere, leading to problems with finding $\beta$ that minimizes the loss.
+The natural {\em 0/1 loss}, defined as $\ell(y, h(x;\beta))= I[y \beta^T x \leq 0]$, that is, null for a correct prediction and one otherwise, is not a continuous function of the parameter vector $\beta$, and is flat almost everywhere, leading to problems with finding $\beta$ that minimizes the loss.
 Instead of the 0/1 loss, a convex function that upper-bounds it is often used in training classification models.
 For example, the least-square loss $\ell(y,h)=(y-h)^2$ is used in Fisher's Linear Discriminant and in Least-Squares Support Vector Machine (LS-SVM) classifier \cite{suykens1999least}.
+However, the least-squares loss, while often used in regression problems, leads to high-magnitude loss if $h(x)$ has large magnitude, even if $h(x)$ and $y$ agree on the sign, that is, the prediction is correct.
+Most classification loss functions involve a nonincreasing $\Rset \rightarrow \Rset_+$ function of the product $yh$.
+If the sign of prediction $h(x)$ and the target class $y$ agree, then loss should not increase if $|h|$ increases.
+One prominent example of a convex, monotonic loss is the {\em hinge loss}, defined as $\ell(y,h)=[1-yh]_{+}=\max(0,1-yh)$, which is used in the original variant of the Support Vector Machine (SVM) classifier \cite{cortes1995support}.
+Hinge loss leads to hinge risk $\hat{R}_{SVM}(\beta)=\frac{1}{m}\sum_{i=1}^{m} \max(0,1-y_i \beta^T x_i )$.

 Once the loss function is chosen, the goal of training a model is to find the parameter vector $\beta$ that minimizes the expected loss $\mathbb{E}_{z \sim D} \ell(y, h(x;\beta))$, referred to as {\em risk} of the model, $R(\beta)=\int_{\mathcal{X} \times \mathcal{Y}} \ell(y, h(x;\beta)) D(z) \diff z$.
 Since $D$ is unknown, a surrogate goal is to search for $\beta$ that leads to low loss on samples from the training set.
 For example, the {\em empirical risk minimization} strategy involves finding parameters $\beta$ that minimize {\em empirical risk}, that is, the average loss on the training set, $\hat{R}(\beta)=\frac{1}{m}\sum_{i=1}^{m} \ell(y_i, h(x_i;\beta))$.